WebAssembly/design/AstSemantics.md

 ### Tableswitch

-A `tableswitch` consists of a zero-based array of targets, a *default* target, an index operand, and a list of `case` nodes.
+A `tableswitch` consists of a zero-based array of targets, an index operand, and a list of `case` nodes.
 Targets may be either labels or `case` nodes.
-A `tableswitch` jumps to the target indexed in the array or the default target if the index is out of bounds.
+A `tableswitch` jumps to the target indexed in the array, or traps if the index is out of bounds.

 A `case` node consists of an expression and may be referenced multiple times by the parent `tableswitch`.
 Unless exited explicitly, control falls through a `case`